Greetings, pumpkin pie lovers! I’m here with a recipe for the best danged low carb pumpkin pie bars I’ve ever eaten.

-Oh, and more great news… it’s low in carbs and calories!!
-Put this Thanksgiving recipe one onto your table and you just might put Grandma’s pie to shame
+Put this holiday dessert onto your table and you just might put your Grandma’s pumpkin pie to shame.

 Before I share the recipe, I thought you’d like to know what a week of ups and downs it’s been.
 Keeping in my positive frame of mind, I’ll start with the great news: